 For example, if you bet on a horse with odds of 4/1 (decimal would be 5.00), it means the horse has a 20% chance of winning the race.
 Thus, for every R1 you bet, you could potentially win R4.

 To put this in perspective.
 If we take a race with 15 horses in, those odds sound promising.
 But we need to also consider that it also means the horse has an 80% chance of losing.

 Always look for value in the bets you place.
 If the odds look to good to be believe, it probably is.
 Don’t bet more than you can afford and keep it fun.

 Top Horse Racing Events

 There is no shortage of horse racing events in South Africa and worldwide.
 All offer exciting opportunities for horse racing betting online.

 - Durban July, running since 1897, South Africa’s primary horse racing event held in Durban.
 The 2022 Durban July is on 2nd July 2022 and many promotions are waiting from various betting sites such as betcoza.

 - The Sun Met, also known as South Africa’s richest race takes place each year at the Kenilworth race course in Cape Town.

-- The Gauteng Summer Cup held at the historic Turffontein racecourse in Johannesburg and one of the province’s premier sporting events.
+- The Gauteng Summer Cup held at the historic Turffontein racecourse in Johannesburg and hence one of the province’s premier sporting events.

 - Breeders’ Cup Classic, known to be America’s premier horse race for thoroughbred horses.

 - Kentucky Derby held annually in Kentucky is one of the most well-known races on the America racing calendar.

 - Belmont Stakes, run at Belmont Park in Elmont, New York.

 - Melbourne Cup is Australia’s most famous race.
-The race is run at Flemington Racecourse in Melbourne, Victoria.
+The race takes place at Flemington Racecourse in Melbourne, Victoria.

-- The Grand National is a steeplechase race held annually at Aintree Racecourse, near Liverpool in England.
+- The Grand National is a steeplechase race that occurs annually at Aintree Racecourse, near Liverpool in England.
 The race consists of 30 jumps.